lymber/exam-kit/README.md

 ## Description

-This collection of software, written in C, is intended to span "different" exams from a sample file, tyipically typed using the LaTeX system and a document class published here.
+This collection of software, written in Perl, is intended to span "different" exams from a sample file, tyipically typed using the LaTeX system and a document class published here.